For many environmentalists and landowners in Texas’s iconic Hill Country, Kinder Morgan’s 42-inch Permian Highway Pipeline is aptly named.

 Johnson’s family’s 3,800-acre Halifax Ranch along the Blanco River in Kyle sits on top of the Edwards aquifer recharge zone and has a conservation easement established over the majority of its environmentally sensitive land.
 Kinder Morgan’s power of eminent domain, however, supersedes the work the family has done since Johnson’s grandfather bought the land in 1933 to retire it from development.

-Since President Trump was inaugurated, at least 17 states have introduced bills, originally developed by the right-wing American Legislative Exchange Council, that would further criminalize pipeline protests in some way.
+At least eight other states have passed bills originally developed by the right-wing American Legislative Exchange Council that would further criminalize pipeline protests in some way, while 13 other states have introduced the legislation.

 Now, the Trump administration is taking such model legislation to the federal level.
 It recently asked Congress to pass a bill that would send those who “inhibit the operation” of an oil or gas pipeline to prison for up to 20 years as part of a proposal to reauthorize pipeline safety programs at the Pipeline and Hazardous Materials Safety Administration.